MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 ### Automation

 An IoT device is fundamentally a small computer with specialized hardware and software.
 IoT devices are often hardware-constrained, for example have limited memory or compute capacity.
 Automation and DevOps ensure that IoT device and gateway software is properly uploaded and deployed to minimize operational downtime.
-Automation and DevOps are an essential aspect of monitoring and managing the lifecycle of IoT devices.
+Automation and DevOps are essential to monitoring and managing the full lifecycle of developing, deploying, and operating an IoT solution and devices.

-The key benefit of a mature DevOps implementation is agility, the ability to quickly sense and respond to changes in business needs and seamlessly support the full lifecycle of developing, deploying, and operating a solution.
-Automated testing, integration, and deployment enable DevOps for application software development.
-Deploy application software changes in an infrastructure-as-code (IaC) environment to automate and manage the ongoing operation of deployed software.
+The key benefit of a mature DevOps implementation is agility, the ability to quickly sense and respond to changes in business needs.
+To use automation with DevOps for agile software development, deployment, testing, integration, and operations, follow these recommendations:

-To use agility, DevOps, and automation in the development, deployment, and operations of IoT solutions:
+- Use CI/CD DevOps principles and processes to boost productivity and create a seamless rapid development cycle.

+- Deploy application software changes in an infrastructure-as-code (IaC) environment to automate and manage the ongoing operation of deployed software.

 - Automate the IoT application software lifecycle from development through testing to deployment to IT operations.

-- Use DevOps tools and processes in IoT Hub and IoT Edge to automate the software lifecycle of edge solutions.
+- Use DevOps tools and processes in IoT Hub and IoT Edge to automate the edge software lifecycle.
 Use IoT Edge to deploy IoT application software on devices.

-- Provide operators with tools that let them collaborate and get visibility, insights, and control to maintain and operate a reliable IoT solution.
+- Provide operators with tools to gain visibility and insights, collaborate, control, and maintain a reliable IoT solution.

-Consider the following points when you design automation and DevOps for IoT:
+- Embrace cross-functional teams to deliver continuously for solutions.
+Device vendors and cross-functional solution developers should work together to develop and deploy IoT solutions.

+- Evolve business and deployment models to create possibilities for different business models and pilot validation, deployment, and enhancements.

+### Automate device lifecycle

+Connected IoT Edge devices have a lifecycle that extends beyond deploy, break and fix, and retire.
+Connected devices put organizations in the best position to capitalize on opportunity and continuously add incremental innovation throughout the system lifecycle.

-- Thousands of devices might be connected to a single cloud endpoint such as IoT Hub.
+In IoT solutions, software programs installed on hardware define system functionality.
+Thousands of devices might be connected to a single cloud endpoint such as IoT Hub.
 Any change in configuration or software must be spread across all the devices.
-- Device vendors and cross-functional solution developers should work together to develop and deploy IoT solutions.
-Embrace cross-functional teams to deliver continuously for solutions.
-- Software programs installed on hardware define system functionality.
 To change system functionality, update software instead of making hardware changes or local interventions.
-- Use CI/CD DevOps principles and processes to boost productivity and create a seamless rapid development cycle.
-- Evolve business and deployment models to create possibilities for different business models and pilot validation, deployment, and enhancements.
-DevOps provides a way to consistently deliver fresh software updates.
-- Connected IoT Edge devices have a lifecycle that extends beyond deploy, break and fix, and retire.
-Connectivity creates the opportunity to continuously add incremental innovation across the system lifecycle.
-DevOps puts organizations in the best position to capitalize on opportunity.

-When you implement automation and DevOps in IoT systems, follow device lifecycle and specific automation and DevOps requirements in each phase.
-The following tables describe platform features that support three phases of the device lifecycle.
+When you implement automation and DevOps in IoT systems, follow specific automation and DevOps requirements for each device lifecycle phase.
+The following tables describe Azure IoT features that support three phases of the device lifecycle.

 **Beginning of life**